Natasha Dupeyrón

-Natasha Elizabeth Dupeyrón Estrada (born 3 June 1991), known professionally as Natasha Dupeyrón, is a Mexican actress, singer, and spokesmodel.
+Natasha Elizabeth Dupeyrón Estrada (born 3 June 1991) is a Mexican actress.
 She has acted in various Mexican telenovelas since childhood.
-Dupeyrón was a member of the Mexican-Argentine pop band, Eme 15 from 2011 until 2014.

 Early life

-Dupeyrón was born in Mexico City to Mexican actor, Humberto Dupeyrón and María de los Ángeles Estrada Luévano.
+Dupeyrón was born in Mexico City to actor Humberto Dupeyrón and María de los Ángeles Estrada Luévano.
+Her father is a well-known actor in Mexico, whose career began in the 1950s as a child actor.
 She has one older brother, one younger brother, and one older sister.
-The Dupeyrón family traces part of their ancestry to a man who fled the French Revolution and later settled in Tabasco, and the family has been involved in acting in Mexico and Central America for eight generations.
-Many of Dupeyrón's relatives are also actors including her father, paternal aunt, Elizabeth Dupeyrón and her siblings Odín, Odette, and Osterlen.
+The Dupeyrón family traces part of their ancestry to a man who fled the French Revolution and later settled in Tabasco.
+Her paternal family has been involved in acting in Mexico and Central America for eight generations.
+Many of Dupeyrón's relatives are also actors including her paternal aunt, Elizabeth Dupeyrón and her siblings Odín, Odette, and Osterlen.
 She was educated at an all-girls Catholic school in Mexico City.

+Her parents separated during her childhood.
+Her father later moved to a retirement home for actors in Mexico City, where he receives care for multiple sclerosis.
+Dupeyrón has a close relationship with her father and has spoken publicly about his health to raise awareness in Mexico about multiple sclerosis.
+She trained as an actor in the children's division of CEA, the free drama school run by television production company, Televisa in Mexico City.